 In performing its oversight role, the Audit Committee has reviewed and discussed Antero Midstream's audited financial statements with management and the independent registered public accounting firm.
 The Audit Committee also has discussed with the independent registered public accounting firm the matters required to be discussed by the applicable standards and regulations of the Public Company Accounting Oversight Board (the "PCAOB").
-The Audit Committee has received the written disclosures and the written statement from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence.
-The Audit Committee also has considered whether the provision of non-audit services by the independent registered public accounting firm to Antero Midstream is compatible with maintaining the firm's independence, and has discussed with the independent registered public accounting firm to Antero Midstream is compatible with maintaining the firm's independence.
+The Audit Committee has received the written disclosures and the written statement from the independent registered public accounting firm tequired by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence.
+The Audit Committee also has considered whether the provision of non-audit services by the independent registered public accounting firm to Antero Midstream is compatible with maintaining the firm's independence, and has discussed with the independent registered public accounting firm its independence.

-Based on the reviews and discussions described in this Audit Committee Report, and subject to the limitations on the roles and responsibilities of the Audit Committee referred to herein and in its charter, the Audit Committee recommended to the Board that Antero Midstream's audited financial statements for the year ended December 31, 2021, be included in the Form 10-K, which was filed with the SEC on February 16, 2022.
+Based on the reviews and discussions described in this Audit Committee Report, and subject to the limitations on the roles and responsibilities of the Audit Committee referred to herein and in its charter, the Audit Committee recommended to the Board that Antero Midstream's audited financial statements for the year ended December 31, 2022, be included in the Form 10-K, which was filed with the SEC on February 15, 2023.

-Members of the Audit Committee:
+Members of the Audit Committee\:

-Rose M. Robeson (Chairman) Brooks J. Klimley Janine J. McArdle John C. Mollenkopf
+David H. Keyte (Chairman) Nancy E. Chisholm Brooks J. Klimley Janine J. McArdle John C. Mollenkopf

-Includes all members of the Audit Committee as of the time the Audit Committee Report was approved for inclusion in this Proxy Statement.
+\ Includes all members of the Audit Committee as of the time the Audit Committee Report was approved for inclusion in this Proxy Statement.